getlost01/gfg-potd/10-2023(oct)/16 - Making A Large Island.md

   | 4  |   3  |

 - Step 3: Iterate through water cells and calculate the maximum island size that can be created by changing the water cell to land.
-- For each water cell, calculate the combined size of neighboring islands and determine the maximum size.
+- Calculate the combined size of neighbouring islands and determine the maximum size for each water cell.

-Let's try some case:
+Let's try some cases:
   2  2  0 0 0
   2 [1] 0 3 3    => Island formed of size = 3 + 3 + 1 = 7
   0  4  0 0 3